boshkins/pelopia/doc/HLD.md

 Term Frequency:

-	TF = sqrt ( # of appearances of the term in the address )
+	TF = sqrt ( # of appearances of the term in the field )

 Inverse document frequency: the more often the term appears in the dataset, the less relevant it is.
 This value can be pre-calculated for every term in the dataset, at the cost of increased memory footprint of the dataset.

-	IDF = 1 + log ( totalAddresses / ( 1 + # of addresses containing the term ) )
+	IDF = 1 + log ( totalFields / ( 1 + # of fields containing the term ) )

+NOTE.
+Currently, by "field" in this section we understand "address".
+However, that may include other GeoJSIN fields, depending on the answer to the
+# **Big question: which properties are we searching on?**  #

-Field-length norm: the more words in the query, the lower relevance of words in it:
+Field-length norm: the more words in the field, the lower relevance of words in it:

-	FIELD_NORM = 1 / sqrt ( # of terms in the address )
+	FIELD_NORM = 1 / sqrt ( # of terms in the field )

 The weight of the term in a query:

 	WEIGHT = TF * IDF * FIELD_NORM

-For each address in the candidate set created by filtering, calculate its SCORE in relation to the current query:
+For each field in the candidate set created by filtering, calculate its SCORE in relation to the current query:

 Query Normalization factor:

 	QUERY_NORM = 1 / sqrt ( sum ( IDF of each term in the query ) )

-Query coordination: rewards addresses that contain a higher percentage of query terms.
+Query coordination: rewards fields that contain a higher percentage of query terms.

-	COORD = # of matching terms in the address / total terms in the query
+	COORD = # of matching terms in the field / total terms in the query

 Scoring function, similar to Lucene's Practical Scoring Function:

 	SCORE = QUERY_NORM * COORD * sum ( WEIGHT,  for each term in query )

-In addition, boost score of addresses where the order of found terms matches the order of terms in the query. **TBD**
+In addition, boost score of fields where the order of found terms matches the order of terms in the query.
+Details **TBD**

 ####Geo scoring
 The purpose of the geo-scoring stage is twofold.